 - (a) An ART provider must be accredited by RTAC in order to be a registered ART provider in Victoria.
-Evidence of accreditation must be provided with the application for registration, together with a copy of the accreditation report from the RTAC Certification Body. - (b) An ART provider must notify the Authority immediately if its RTAC accreditation ceases or if RTAC imposes conditions on its accreditation. - (c) Upon receipt, an ART provider must provide the Authority with a copy of its RTAC accreditation, audit and surveillance reports and conditions, and any corrective action plans and related documentation issued to the ART provider in response to any non-conformity with the RTAC Code of Practice.
+Evidence of accreditation must be provided with the application for registration, together with a copy of the accreditation report from the RTAC Certification Body. - (b) An ART provider must notify the Authority immediately if its RTAC accreditation ceases or if RTAC imposes conditions on its accreditation. - (c) An ART provider must provide the Authority written notice of any scheduled or upcoming RTAC audits as soon as is possible prior to the audit date.
+The Authority reserves a right to attend the RTAC audit in order to fulfill its function of administering the registration system under the Act.
+The Authority will consult with an ART provider prior to attending an RTAC audit. - (d) Within 14 business days of receipt of the final report, an ART provider must provide the Authority with a copy of its RTAC accreditation, audit and surveillance reports and conditions, and any corrective action plans and related documentation issued to the ART provider in response to any non-conformity with the RTAC Code of Practice.